-A cataract is a cloudy area in the lens of your eye.
+A cataract is a cloudy area in the lens of your eye (the clear part of the eye that helps to focus light).
 Cataracts are very common as you get older.
 In fact, more than half of all Americans age 80 or older either have cataracts or have had surgery to get rid of cataracts.

 At first, you may not notice that you have a cataract.
 But over time, cataracts can make your vision blurry, hazy, or less colorful.
 You may have trouble reading or doing other everyday activities.